fieldtrip/website/tutorial/ica_artifact_cleaning.md

 What we _did not_ show in this tutorial is that you can also interpret the ICA components as sources in the brain.
 Just as it is possible to use all FieldTrip plotting and analysis strategies on artifactual components, it is also possible to analyze the brain components.
 All of the components are represented as channel time-series and all channel-level analyses can be applied.
 For example, following segmentation of your data in stimulus-locked trials, you can use **[ft_timelockanalysis](/reference/ft_timelockanalysis)**, **[ft_freqanalysis](/reference/ft_freqanalysis)** or **[ft_componentanalysis](/reference/ft_componentanalysis)** to investigate each of the components of interest and to use statistics to compare them between conditions.

-The decompositon not only gives you the component time-series but also their topography.
+The decomposition not only gives you the component time-series but also their topography.
 Besides using these to identify artifacts, you can also cleary recognize components that represent activity in the brain.
 You can use **[ft_dipolefitting](/reference/ft_dipolefitting)** to localize these components with simple dipole models, or **[ft_sourceanalysis](/reference/ft_sourceanalysis)** to localize them with distributed models.
 The only source reconstruction strategy that you cannot apply (easily) is beamforming, since at the component-level you only have a single topography, but no data covariance matrix.
 As a spatial filtering technique, beamforming is too simililar to independent component analysis (although based on a biophysical model and the assumption of uncorrelated rather than independent sources).

 ## Suggested further reading